 There are lot of things that are positive about the app.

 Through the value of a push notice you can reach clients right away.
 It doesn’t get lost in text or email.
-I’m not saying these marketing ideas aren’t good, You aren’t looking at one way to market, you’re looking at a trifecta of how the clients want to be reached.
+I’m not saying these marketing ideas aren’t good, you aren’t looking at one way to market, you’re looking at a trifecta of how the clients want to be reached.

 The notice goes forefront right on their phone or contained in the app and is sorted to say this is my message.
-The best part about an app versus website is the person has chosen to give you real estate on your phone.
+The best part about an app versus website is the person has chosen to give you real estate on their phone.

 They have said they want to do business with you.
 I’d rather work with those who say they want to do business with you instead of the masses.

 Nancy blew my mind away after we had our app developed she said how many apps do you use a day?